 Florida got punched in the mouth at the beginning of its game against Kentucky on Saturday, yielding an 11-2 run in the game's first four minutes.
 They battled back to take a 29-24 lead before heading to halftime tied at 31.

-Florida got punched in the mouth again in the second half, as Kentucky built a 42-34, but the Gators scrapped back to take a 57-50 lead.
+Florida got punched in the mouth again in the second half, as Kentucky built a 42-34 advantage, but the Gators scrapped back to take a 57-50 lead.

 When Florida got punched in the mouth for the third time, the Gators didn't get up.
 And a silent offense down the stretch doomed Florida to a 61-57 loss, their sixth straight at Rupp Arena.

-So Kentucky was left to earn its way to the line — Florida was whistled for six fouls in the final 5:34, Kentucky for three in the last 13:39 after two in quick succession at 13:42 and 13:39 — and the Wildcats made enough of their free throws in the final stretch to make up for their lack of makes.
+So Kentucky was left to earn its way to the line — Florida was whistled for six fouls in the final 5:34, Kentucky for three in the last 13:39 after two in quick succession at 13:42 and 13:39 — and the Wildcats made enough of their free throws in the final stretch to make up for their lack of makes from the field.

 Florida wasn't able to do that, making its final two free throws of the day on that final Kentucky foul.
 And those came from Mike Rosario, Florida's finest player in dribble penetration, who spent plenty of time on the bench after being yanked repeatedly for his four turnovers.

-When Florida doesn't have Rosario, logic and history suggest it will take more threes and get more static, but that wasn't the case: Of those last 11 shots, just two were threes, and only one other was a two-point jumper — Kenny Boynton's final shot to tie, which was a decent look.
+When Florida doesn't have Rosario, logic and history suggest it will take more threes and be more static on offense, but that wasn't the case: Of those last 11 shots, just two were threes, and only one other was a two-point jumper — Kenny Boynton's final shot to tie, which came on a decent look.

-(And the doubters virtually never talk about what Florida's opponents do in those games, so forget talking about the spine and hustle Alex Poythress showed in grabbing 12 boards, or the superb play of Archie Goodwin, who scored 16 points despite missing six free throws: Florida lost this game, obviously, and Kentucky had nothing to do with Florida's collapse.)
+(The doubters virtually never talk about what Florida's opponents do in those games, so forget talking about the spine and hustle Alex Poythress showed in grabbing 12 boards, or the superb play of Archie Goodwin, who scored 16 points despite missing six free throws: Florida lost this game, obviously, and Kentucky had nothing to do with Florida's collapse, or its own win.)